LeonidSavtchenko/Arachne/README.md

 # ARACHNE

 ## version 2.0
+To download the self - installing version of ARACHNE with Amazone cloud computation please Visit us at:<br> https://neuroalgebra.co.uk/home<br>
-## Update is expected to be released at 01.04.2017
+## Update is expected to be released at 01.04.2019